itripathiharsh/Sentiment_Analysis/README.md

 This will start the local web server.
 Open your web browser and navigate to the address provided in the terminal (usually http://127.0.0.1:5000 or similar) to use the application.

-This README was generated to provide a clear and comprehensive guide for setting up and running the project.